sajanshakya129/coappbrpc/README.md

   PingServiceImpl(){};

   virtual void Ping(RpcController *controller, const PingRequest *request,
-                    PingResponse *response, Closure *done) { //Defining Function named "Ping" which is defined as method in protobuf file.
-This is where you do processing and generate result and set result.
+                    PingResponse *response, Closure *done) { //Defining Function named "Ping" which is defined
+                    										//as method in protobuf file.
+This is where you do
+                    										//processing and generate result and set result.
     // Do your processing here

     // Fill response